 Increased organizational agility

-Organizations typically observe initial benefits within the first few months, with substantial returns realized within the first year and a half of program launch (Source: Advanced Technology Services).
+Companies typically observe initial benefits within the first few months, with measurable returns realized within 18 months of program launch (Source: Advanced Technology Services).

 Real-world success stories